fontaine618/LSVCMM-Experiments/README.md

 - biggest improvement would be to reduce the number of total iterations
 - mean update is 2x more expensive than cov updates
 - if there is a way to speed up linear predictor, that'd be great

+### 31/10

+- very little difference between kernel and splines
+- consistent results across the board
+- dep > ind > cross sectional as expected
+- main difference is that spdfa selects a bit more so better estimation error, larger FDR